 - Visit your local food bank and start giving even if it’s just a small amount of money or time.

-On behalf of everyone at Feeding America, we sincerely thank the Gupta family for your inspirational commitment to hunger relief.
+On behalf of everyone at Feeding America, we sincerely thank Ajay for your inspirational commitment to hunger relief.
 We are so proud to have you as a partner.

 If you would like to learn about hunger in your community, click here to find your local food bank.